Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Over/under insights

-- The two teams combine to average 34.3 points per game, 5.7 less than the over/under in this contest.
+- The two teams combine to score 34.3 points per game, 5.7 less than the total in this contest.

-- These two squads surrender a combined 44.7 points per game, 4.7 more than this contest's over/under.
+- This contest's total is 4.7 points lower than the 44.7 these two squads combine to give up per game in 2020.

-- The Steelers and their opponents have scored an average of 43.9 points per game in 2020, 3.9 more than Monday's total.
+- The average total in Steelers games this season is 43.9, 3.9 points more than Monday's over/under of 40.

 Steelers stats and trends

-- Pittsburgh has three wins against the spread in seven games this year.
+- In Pittsburgh's seven games this year, it has three wins against the spread.

-- Pittsburgh's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Pittsburgh's games this year have hit the over on two of seven set point totals (28.6%).

-- When Pittsburgh churns out over 357.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Pittsburgh churns out over 357.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Steelers have six turnovers, two fewer than the Bears have takeaways (8).
+- The Steelers have turned the ball over six times this season, two fewer than the Bears have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Bears.